ClearHeadedT/boot-dev-log/learn-functional-programming/NOTES.md

 - Learned how passing by reference can introduce impurity.
 - Learned separating I/O from pure logic.
 - Learned memoization for caching pure function results.
+- Learned referential transparency as a core FP concept.